todofixthis/phxDoctrineAutoUidPlugin/README.md

 - It is possible to set a record's UID to an invalid value using a DQL update query.
 Try not to do that.
+- Relations based off of a record's UID field are not updated if the record's UID is changed.
+As a workaround, make sure you `save()` new records before adding related records, and try really hard not to change an existing record's UID.

 # Changelog